RaiSimUnity

 • “macOS cannot verify that this app is free from malware.”

-1. Write your simulated world in RaiSim, create a server and attach the world to the server.
+1. Create your simulated world in RaiSim, then create a server and attach the world.
 An example is provided below.

 /// launch raisim server